All Episodes

 elliott west

-Early on, the earliest settlement.
+Well, early on, in our earliest settlement.

-But there was – you know, Americans are traditional carnivores.
+You know, Americans are traditional carnivores.

-They're also, of course, eating a lot of wild game, as well, like bear.
+They're also, of course, eating a lot of wild game as well, like bear.

 But that beef and that pork, those are raised on farms.

-That is, individuals, you would raise your own cattle, cow, to feed your own family.
+That is, individuals, you would raise your own cattle, cow.

 That's right.